 What can you do to improve your FICO score?
 Very little in the short term.
 Because the FICO score is based on your lifelong credit history, it's difficult to change it quickly.
 (Of course you can and should appeal incorrect items on your credit report.)

 How do I find out my credit score?

 Before you can improve your FICO score, you must know your score and make certain that the credit reports from each agency are correct.
 Fair Isaac, the company that offered the original FICO score, sells credit scores on myFICO.com.
 For a reasonable fee, you can get your FICO from all three reporting agencies, along with your credit report.
 They also provide information and tools that help you analyze what actions might have the greatest impact on your FICO score.

 You can get a free credit report once a year from all three credit reporting agencies when you visit AnnualCreditReport.com.
 While this report does not include a free credit score, the cost to "upgrade" your report to include a credit score is very reasonable.

 Armed with this information, you'll be a more informed consumer and you'll be better positioned to obtain the right mortgage for you.

-Want to know more about credit scores?
-Give us a call: (337) 264-9990.
+Curious about credit scores?
+Give us a call at (337) 264-9990.